A boy smiles as he shows how he washes his hands in clean water.

 Ensure schools and health centres are equipped with gender-responsive, accessible WASH facilities

-World Vision’s WASH programs bring safe drinking water, improved sanitation and hygiene practices to communities around the world.
-We prioritize making improved water sources and sanitation facilities accessible for the most vulnerable, including people with disabilities and those on the socio-economic margins—often women and girls.
-Our water, sanitation and hygiene programs take place in both fragile and stable settings and are focused in four key areas.
+World Vision’s WASH programs bring safe drinking water and improved sanitation and hygiene practices to communities around the world.
+We prioritize making improved water sources and sanitation facilities accessible for the most vulnerable, including marginalized groups—often women, girls and people with disabilities.
+Our water, sanitation and hygiene programs take place in both fragile

-In communities, WASH services are developed by residents in collaboration with NGOs, governments, the private sector and donors.
-The resulting water schemes serve diverse populations—from small collections of households to large communities accessing water taps and kiosks through piped systems.
-Women are instrumental in choosing the location of the water points and participate in water management committees, often as leaders of the committees themselves.
+At the household and community level, WASH services are developed by residents in collaboration with NGOs, governments, the private sector and donors.
+The resulting water projects serve diverse populations—from small collections of households to large communities accessing water taps and kiosks through piped gravity systems.
+Women are instrumental in choosing the location of the water points and participating on water management committees, often as leaders of the committees.

-In emergencies, we provide gender-responsive WASH services among disaster-struck populations and within camps for refugees or internally displaced people.
+In fragile contexts, we provide gender-responsive WASH services in camps for refugees and internally displaced people.

 ...